anisbet/pipe/Readme.md

   -I - Ingnore case on '-d', '-E', '-f', '-s', '-g', '-G', and '-n'.
   -d - De-duplicate selected columns.
   -r - Randomize line output.
+  -R - Reverse line order when -d, -4 or -s is used.
   -s - Sort columns.
   -b - Suppress line output if columns' values differ.
   -B - Only show lines where columns are different.